StimulCross/nestjs-ttl-cache/README.md

 }
 ```

-The resulting cache key will look something like this: `__UsersService.getUsers:manager_online_false__`.
+The resulting cache key looks something like this: `__UsersService.getUsers:manager_online_false__`.

 > [!TIP]
 > Avoid using `JSON.stringify()` to convert objects to strings for key generation.
 Even if two objects have the same properties and values, a different order of properties can produce different strings — for instance, `{"key1":1,"key2":2}` versus `{"key2":2,"key1":1}`.
 This may lead to unexpected behavior when these stringified objects are used as keys.

-By default, the `@Cached` decorator will use the default [options](#options) specified on module registration, but it also ships its own options and allows you to override the default options for the decorated method.
+By default, the `@Cached` decorator utilizes the [options](#options) configured during module registration.
+However, it also provides its own set of options, enabling you to override the default settings specifically for the decorated method.

 ### @Cached Options